 Many states offer incentives for flex fuel pump installations.
 Check with local administrators for program details.
 Download a PDF of this list.

-Several organizations and federal agencies have programs in place to help bridge the gap in retail ethanol infrastructure such as Clean Fuels Development Coalition, Clean Cities and State Petroleum Marketers.
+Several organizations and federal agencies have programs in place to help bridge the gap in retail ethanol infrastructure such as Clean Fuels Development Coalition, Clean Cities, State Petroleum Marketers and the Department of Energy's Alternative Fuels Data Center, which helps you navigate federal and state laws and incentives for alternative fuels and vehicles, air quality, fuel efficiency, and other transportation-related topics.

 Fueling equipment for natural gas, liquefied petroleum gas (propane), electricity, E85, or diesel fuel blends containing a minimum of 20 percent biodiesel installed between January 1, 2006, and December 31, 2013, is eligible for a tax credit of 30 percent of the cost, not to exceed $30,000.
 Fueling station owners who install qualified equipment at multiple sites are allowed to use the credit towards each location.
 Consumers who purchased qualified residential fueling equipment prior to December 31, 2013, may receive a tax credit of up to $1,000.
 Unused credits that qualify as general business tax credits, as defined by the Internal Revenue Service (IRS), may be carried backward one year and carried forward 20 years.
 (Reference Public Law 112-240 and 26 U.S. Code 30C and 38).
 Contact the U.S. Internal Revenue Service for more information.
 Phone: (800) 829-1040.